eternal-flame-AD/pow-buster/README.md

 sha256          207107.04k   645724.06k  1507281.95k  2220402.22k  2655970.10k  2687872.17k
 ```

-The single-threaded single-block throughput for OpenSSL is about 12.94 Mhashes/s (828.2MB/s), for us it is about 83.53 Mhashes/s (5.35 GB/s).
+The single-threaded single-block throughput for OpenSSL with SHA-NI support is about 12.94 Mhashes/s (828.2MB/s), for us it is about 64.68 Mhashes/s (6.06 GB/s) at difficulty closest to default highest (4e6).

 ## Security Implications